powernsx/powernsx.github.io/contrib.md

 *You must import the Test manifest (psd1), not the module itself (psm1)*

-## Executing Individual Tests ##
+### Executing Individual Tests

 Tests are broken up according to functional area.
-If you are working on NAT furnctionality for instance, its possible to just run NAT related tests.
+If you are working on NAT functionality for instance, its possible to just run NAT related tests.
 The name of the functional area is defined within the 'Describing' block within the test file.
 You can pass this string as the only argument to the Start-Test function to execute those tests in isolation.

 Example:
 ```